GoogleChrome/CertificateTransparency/log_policy.md

  * Log downtime caused by a maintenance window preannounced to [ct-policy@](https://groups.google.com/a/chromium.org/forum/#!forum/ct-policy).
- * A log violating the MMD due to an unpredictable spike in load, subsequently resolved by providing additional resources.
+ * A log violating the MMD due to an unpredictable spike in load, subsequently resolved by providing additional resources or adjusting rate limits.
  * A temporary log outage caused by an outage of a 3rd-party dependency (e.g. a cloud provider).

-Some incidents necessitate the removal of impacted logs regardless of other factors.
-These incidents can include, but are not limited to:
+In addition to incidents that prevent the log from being cryptographically verified (e.g. signing inconsistent STHs, bit flips included in the merkle tree structure), incidents such as the following will typically result in log
- * Incidents that prevent the log from being cryptographically verified (e.g. bit flips included in the merkle tree structure).
+removal:
- * Incidents that result in the log failing to include a certificate for which the log has issued an SCT, even after several days.
+ * Logs failing to include a certificate for which the log has issued an SCT, even after several days.
- * Extended availability issues, such as when the log's availability over any 90 day window drops below 95%, or the log has an ongoing/intermittent availability issue lasting two or more weeks.
+ * Logs experiencing extended availability issues, such as when the log's availability over any 90 day window drops below 95%, or the log has an ongoing/intermittent availability issue lasting two or more weeks.

 Regardless of incident severity, log operators should take steps to prevent their logs from experiencing similar incidents in the future.